OpenTwinCities/opentwincities.github.com/_posts/2014-08-30-lessons-from-chicago-what-can-be-built.md

 - [Connect Chicago](http://weconnectchicago.org/) - A database of locations in Chicago that provide publicly accessible computers
 - [Chicago Works for You](http://chicagoworksforyou.com/) - A daily ward by ward reports on the city's delivery of services
 - [Chicago Lobbiests](http://chicagolobbyists.org/) - Information on the activities, clients, and financing of lobbiests in the City of Chicago
-- [School Cuts](http://www.schoolcuts.org/) - An interactive website about Chicago's decision to close over 100+, including criteria for these decisions, statuses of all involved schools, and metrics of all involved schools
+- [School Cuts](http://www.schoolcuts.org/) - An interactive website about Chicago's decision to close over 100 schools, including criteria for these decisions, statuses of all involved schools, and metrics of all involved schools
 - [TIF Illumination Project](http://www.tifreports.com/) - A description of Chicago's Tax Increment Financing (TIF) program, changes in the program, and the economic impact the TIF program is having on communities in Chicago

 These projects are just a sampling of what Chicago's civic tech community has